AbhinavMadahar/DFI-Data-Miner/README.md

 ```

 We must define g and threshold in such a way that the previous condition is met.
-We will decide how to define g and threshold after reviewing the literature.
+We will decide how to define g after reviewing the literature and decide threshold
+after testing various values on the input data.

 ## License